tbiswal/dotfiles/neovim/README.md

 If you want good color scheme for your Mac default terminal: https://medium.com/@sathishvj/getting-fancy-color-schemes-on-a-mac-osx-terminal-64111d4fc63b

+### My Configuration For Neovim ###

-For configuration please follow my init.vim file and add to your init.vim.
-The path of init.vim in my case, resides in ~/.config/nvim/
+For web development, you can follow my configuration added to init.vim file.
+The path of init.vim in my case is ~/.config/nvim/